vancaem/drafts-documentation/urls/index.md

 ---
 title: URLs
 ---
-# URL Actions

-Drafts implement URL actions based on [the x-callback-url specification](http://x-callback-url.com/), and registers the **drafts5:** URL scheme.
+Drafts implements URL actions based on [the x-callback-url specification](http://x-callback-url.com/), and registers the **drafts5:** URL scheme.
 All actions below should be formatted as follows:

 - `drafts5://x-callback-url/[actionName]?[queryParameters]`